Want to know more about how to buy a used DSLR camera? You're just like me. You like to save money.

 This list of ways to test a used DSLR are discretionary.
 A few won't apply, depending on the DSLR you buy.

 Do as many of these checks that you can to achieve the utmost chances of having no issues at all with your used DSLR camera.

 I have a mixed history of buying used camera equipment.
 Unlike automobiles, where my wife and I ONLY buy "pre-owned" vehicles, when I first quit my job and started my photography business, I only bought used cameras.
 Buying new was not even close to an option.
-Before the explosion of the internet, and sites like eBay, craigslist, and KEH, I'd attend trades shows or go to brick and mortar camera stores.
+Before the explosion of the internet, and sites like eBay, craigslist, and KEH, I attended trades shows or went to brick and mortar camera stores.

 Once I got my business established, I bought nothing but new cameras and lenses.
 Now that I blog about photography, I buy used camera gear to play round with, test, and write about.

 I'm currently looking at diving into used mirrorless cameras but that market is still a little immature in the higher end.
 Meanwhile I'm looking to buy a 2nd full frame DSLR to replace my APS-C crop DSLR as my backup camera.
 Then I'll be able to sell all my crop lenses.
 I also like to save money on camera gear by buying used lenses.

 You can invest a lot of time and energy in investigating how to buy a used DSLR camera.
 Determining a budget is a good way to start.
 Then you can look at the new and used cameras that qualify.